 Wheaton offers both peer and professional tutoring to all students.
 Peer tutors work late afternoons and evenings, Sunday through Thursday, on a drop-in basis, no appointment needed.
 Professional tutors, who are also writing faculty, work Monday through Friday during the day.
-We recommend that you email them for an appointment.
-See below for their office locations and hours.
+In response to the Covid pandemic, and in order to keep our community safe, all tutoring for the 2020-2021 academic year will occur remotely, via Google Meet or Zoom.
 Both groups work with students from all majors on any type of writing, whether it’s for a class or is self-sponsored, at any stage in the writing process.

 On this page: